Anthony Rotich

-Anthony Rotich (born 1991) is an American four time NCAA Division 1 Champion, twelve time NCAA Division 1 All-American track athlete.
-Anthony is especially accomplished in the steeplechase.
+Anthony Rotich (born 1991) is an American long-distance runner who specializes in the 3000 metres steeplechase.
+He is a four time NCAA Division I Champion and twelve time NCAA Division I All-American.

 Running career

 Collegiate

 From Koiwa High School, Rotich was a state champion in high school.
 He was recruited to UTEP from El Paso, Texas, whose track and cross country program had a long history in recruiting talented runners from eastern Africa.
 At UTEP, Rotich was a 3 time NCAA champion in the 3000 meters steeplechase.
 In 2014, he won the mile at the indoor NCAAs and won the 3000-meter steeplechase at the 2014 NCAA Division I Outdoor Track and Field Championships.

 In 2015, Rotich was named Conference USA track and field athlete of the year.
 By the time he graduated in 2015, Rotich's was awarded twelve All-American honors in NCAA track and cross country, with a total of 11 national awards.